Oana-Florentina/PA_2023/Lab4/README.md

 [✅]Put all the projects in a TreeSet and print them sorted by their names.
 ## Homework
-[]Create a class that describes the problem.
+[✅]Create a class that describes the problem.

 []Using Java Stream API, write a query that display all the students that have a number of preferences lower than the average number of preferences.